AkshataPatil99/BENS-PIZZA/README.md

 # BENS-PIZZA
-BEN'S PIZZA: DATABASE DESIGN, SQL, DATA VISUALIZATION.< br />
+BEN'S PIZZA: DATABASE DESIGN, SQL, DATA VISUALIZATION.
-Overview< br />
+##
+Overview
+##
 In the culinary industry, knowing client preferences, controlling inventory, and staffing levels to perfection are essential to a restaurant's success.
 In order to gather information that informs strategic decision-making, I examine the workings of a hypothetical restaurant called Ben's restaurant in this data analysis case study.
 I use a visually appealing Tableau Public dashboard to study the complexities of orders, ingredients, pricing, and personnel using SQL.< br />
 Table Drawing and Data Modelling< br / >
 I start my project by utilising Quick Database Diagrams to sketch tables.
 The relationships between orders, items, addresses, recipes, ingredients, inventories, staff, rota, and shifts were all carefully considered when I developed the data model.
 This helped in minimizing Data Redundancy and efficient data organization.< br / >